|

 (D) Commit a few key formulas to memory.

-(E) Download the question pool, delete the wrong answers, and print
+(E) Download the question pool, delete the wrong answers, and print out your "flashcards".

 (F) Make sure to answer every question.
-If you have to guess,
+If you have to guess, go with your first choice.

-(G) Write down the wavelength formula and Ohm's law charts as soon
+(G) Write down the wavelength formula and Ohm's law charts as soon as the test starts.

 (H) Look for patterns in the answers.